Table of Contents

 - Community Mixed Final Heat #4- Seed 3, 2, 1 will complete for places 1 - 3.
 Awards will be given for 1st 2nd and 3rd place.

-- Community Women's Top 3 teams based on fastest combined times of heats 1 & 2 will compete in a final heat.
+- Community Senior Top 3 teams based on fastest combined times of heats 1 & 2 will compete in a final heat.
 Awards for 1st, 2nd & 3rd place.

 - Survivor Top 3 teams based on fastest combined times of heats 1 & 2 will compete in a final heat.
 Awards for 1st, 2nd & 3rd place.

-- Community Division Awards will be provided to fastest combined times of heats 1 & 2 for team types that have 3 or more teams registered in any Division.
-In 2018 these awards will be issued for: Business, Family & Friends and Healthcare.
+Community Division: Additional awards will be provided to fastest combined times of heats 1 & 2 for "team types" that have 3 or more teams registered in any Division.

 - Fundraising Champion